sjtuyinjie/Ground-Challenge/README.md

 ## Notice:
-### 1. All the rosbag files have been released now, and the psudo-GT and calibration files in
+###  All the rosbag files have been released now, and the psudo-GT and calibration files in the folder.